 If you don't see the U-Boot and Linux starting and don't get a login prompt, you probably have a kit with Windows CE preinstalled.
-Please refer to the chapter "Installing Linux on the phyCORE-i.MX31" for instructions on how to install Linux in such a case.
+Please refer to the chapter "Writing the kernel into the Targets' Flash" for instructions on how to install Linux in such a case.